pr4aveen/tp/docs/DeveloperGuide.md

 The time tracking and statistics features involved working with dates and times, which also increased the complexity of the application.
 The feature involved introducing the `WorkDuration` and `Statistic` entities, and additional code to manage and operate on them.
-The UI was alo improved to display timers and statistics in a visually pleasing yet comprehensible way.
+The UI was also improved to display timers and statistics in a visually pleasing yet comprehensible way.
 Testing time related features was also difficult, but the team overcame this by allowing for manual control of time using the `Clock` class.

 #### Reminders

 The implementation of reminders was particularly difficult since required the use of threads to schedule and run tasks at different times.
 In addition, the way threads are run in JavaFX applications are different form normal Java applications, since the JavaFX application itself runs on threads.
 This made it difficult to test the reminder functions.
-Hence we had to use other methods to switch between running on the javaFX platform and running it normally, to allow for testing.
+Hence we had to use other methods to switch between running on the JavaFX platform and running it normally, to allow for testing.

 #### Sorting